szemranamszyca/CarND-MPC-Project/README.md

 + N = 10
 + dt = 0.1

-Optimizer for these values considered one second duration in which its try to determine a corrective trajectory.
+The optimizer for these values considered one second duration, during which it tried to determine a corrective trajectory.

 ### Polynomial Fitting and MPC Preprocessing: